Welded extensions and ribbon restrictions of diagrammatical moves: Introduction

-Besides ambient isotopies, other topological quotients were combinatorially modelized using additional local diagrammatical moves.
+Besides ambient isotopies, other topological quotients were combinatorially modelled using additional local diagrammatical moves.
 In \cite{fused}, B. Audoux, P. Bellingeri, J-B. Meilhan and E. Wagner started to study the question of potential welded extensions for such additional moves.
-Even though motivated by topological quotients in dimension 4, their study remained close to the classical knot theory side of the welded theory, a local move $M_w$ on welded diagrams being indeed said to extend a given local move $M_c$ on classical diagrams if two classical diagrams were related up to $M_w$ and welded Reidemeister moves if and only if they were related up to $M_c$ and classical Reidemeister moves.
+Even though motivated by topological quotients in dimension 4, their study remained close to the classical knot theory side of the welded theory, a local move $M_w$ on welded diagrams being indeed said to extend a given local move $M_c$ on classical diagrams if two classical diagrams are related up to $M_w$ and welded Reidemeister moves if and only if they are related up to $M_c$ and classical Reidemeister moves.
 Surprisingly enough, it appeared that there exists classical local moves, {\it e.g.} the $\Delta$ move (see Figure 8), admitting multiple non-equivalent welded extensions. \\

 The main goal of the present paper is to resolve such ambiguities by making the study of welded extensions closer to topology, using the knotted surface theory side of the welded theory.
 Indeed, another (actually equivalent) way to relate classical knots with knotted surfaces is to spin a 1--dimensional knotted object in $\RR^3\subset\RR^4$ around a plane to obtain a surface.
 When similarly spinning a classical diagram, one obtains a broken surface diagram, the 4--dimensional counterpart of link diagrams, and when spinning a classical local move $M_c$, one obtains a surgery operation Spun($M_c$) which modifies in an explicit way broken surface diagrams inside some solid torus, and hence knotted surfaces inside some $S^1\times B^3\subset \RR^4$.
-A welded local mode $M_w$ is then said to be a ribbon residue of $M_c$ if two ribbon surfaces $S_1=\text{Tube}(L_1)$ and $S_2=\text{Tube}(L_2)$ are related by Spun($M_c$) surgeries as knotted surfaces if and only if $L_1$ and $L_2$ are related by $M_w$ and welded Reidemeister moves. \\
+A local move $M_w$ is then said to be a ribbon residue of $M_c$ if two ribbon surfaces $S_1$ and $S_2$ are related by Spun($M_c$) surgeries as knotted surfaces if and only if they can be realized as $S_1=\text{Tube}(L_1)$ and $S_2=\text{Tube}(L_2)$ with $L_1$ and $L_2$ being related by $M_w$ and welded Reidemeister moves. \\